mispy-archive/arxivsync/README.md

 ```
   archive = ArxivSync::XMLArchive.new("/home/foo/savedir")
+  archive.read_metadata do |papers|
+    # Papers come in blocks of at most 1000 at a time
-  archive.read_metadata do |paper|
+    papers.each do |paper|
-    # Do stuff with paper
+      # Do stuff with papers
     end
+  end
 ```

-Parses the XML files using Nokogiri's SAX parser and yields Structs representing the metadata as it goes.
+Parses the XML files using a SAX parser and yields Structs representing the metadata as it goes.

 ### Download and parse immediately